semrush/intergalactic/website/docs/components/pagination/pagination.md

 Use this state only when there is some data, and there might be more data.

-> If there is no data or the filter is applied, pagination should not be displayed.
+> If there is no data or the filter is applied, pagination shouldn't be displayed.
 Instead, the table should contain a message indicating that there is no data.

 ![](static/one-page.png)